xp44mm/Notebook/F#/Programming with Objects.md

 ### Using Common Object Interface Types from the .NET Libraries

 Like other constructs discussed in this chapter, object interface types are often encountered when using .NET libraries.
 Some object interface types such as `IEnumerable<'T>` (called `seq<'T>` in F# coding) are also used throughout F# programming.
-It’s a .NET convention to prefix the name of all object interface types with I. However, using object interface types is very common in F# object programming, and this convention doesn’t have to be followed.
+It's a .NET convention to prefix the name of all object interface types with I. However, using object interface types is very common in F# object programming, and this convention doesn't have to be followed.

-Here’s the essence of the definition of the `System.Collections.Generic.IEnumerable<'T>` type and the related type `IEnumerator` using F# notation:
+Here's the essence of the definition of the `System.Collections.Generic.IEnumerable<'T>` type and the related type `IEnumerator` using F# notation:

 ```F#
 type IEnumerator<'T> =